Hysteroscopy

 What to expect afterwards

-If you had a hysteroscopy under general anaesthesia, you’ll need to rest until the effects have passed.
-You’ll still usually be able to go home on the same day.
+If you had a hysteroscopy under general anaesthesia, you’ll need to rest until the effects have worn off.
+You’ll usually be able to go home on the same day.
+But you’ll need to wait until you’ve passed urine (peed) and had something to eat and drink.
 You’ll need someone to take you home and to stay with you for the first 24 hours while the anaesthetic wears off.
 After a general anaesthetic, you may find you’re not so coordinated or that it’s difficult to think clearly.
 This should pass within 24 hours.
-In the meantime, don't drive, drink alcohol, operate machinery or make any important decisions.
+In the meantime, don’t drive, drink alcohol, operate machinery, or make any important decisions.

 Your nurse may give you a date for a follow-up appointment.
-If your doctor or nurse took tissue samples during your hysteroscopy, it can take a couple of weeks to get the results.
+If your doctor took tissue samples during your hysteroscopy, it may take a couple of weeks to get the results.
 These will usually be sent to the doctor who requested the hysteroscopy.
-They will then contact you and go through the hysteroscopy results with you.
+They’ll then contact you and discuss the hysteroscopy results with you.

 Recovery for hysteroscopy

-Most people who have a hysteroscopy procedure as an out-patient without a general anaesthetic feel able to go back to their usual activities the same day.
+If you’ve had a hysteroscopy procedure as an out-patient without a general anaesthetic, you may feel able to go back to your usual activities that same day.
 But you may want to take a day off work to recover.
 If you’ve had a general anaesthetic, you may need to rest for a few days before you get back to normal.

 It’s normal to have some period-like cramping pains and some spotting or bleeding for a few days after your hysteroscopy.
 If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
-You can use sanitary pads until the bleeding stops – it’s best not to use tampons..
+You can use sanitary pads until the bleeding stops – it’s best not to use tampons.
+Wait until any bleeding and pain has settled down before doing any exercise or having sex.
+If the pain or bleeding carries on or gets worse, speak to your doctor.

 Side-effects of hysteroscopy